 Every student has his/her areas of weakness.
 Instead of having supernatural expectations from yourself, assess your own self and identify which portions of the test you think you should work on.
 Start working on your weak areas right from the start and do not leave any stone unturned to overcome your weaknesses.
 Make a synopsis, take help from your teachers or friends or youtube to solve these issues

 Did you know?
-When you solve Quizzes on Nearpeer, our system shows you your strengths and weaknesses so that you may know what you should focus on to make sure you don't get any quiz wrong.
-Click to Solve a sample quiz.
+When you solve Quizzes on Nearpeer, our system shows you your strengths and weaknesses so that you may know what you should focus on to make sure you don't get any quizzes wrong.
+Click to Solve a sample quiz .

-Most of the teachers would recommend you to attempt the Biology portion of MDCAT first because the questions in Biology portion are mostly a replica of text book's lines and some questions can be solved in like 15 seconds (Yes!
+Most of the teachers would recommend you to attempt the Biology portion of MDCAT first because the questions in the Biology portion are mostly a replica of the textbook's lines and some questions can be solved in like 15 seconds (Yes!
 15 seconds) if you've studied your textbook well enough.
 You can solve a lot of time in this way for the more complicated portions of the test like Physics.

 20 (seconds) x 88 (questions in Biology portion) = 1760 seconds